UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

  * **Charging LED**: This LED lights when battery charging is active.
  * **Battery Level Indicators**: A series of LED lights display the current battery charge level.
 When the 'Power' button is pressed, these lights will illuminate to show how much charge remains in the accumulator, ranging from empty (0%) to full (100%).
  * **Power Button**: Pressing this button powers the module on and, with the module running, displays the current battery level using the battery level indicators.
 Holding this button for more than 10 seconds forces a hardware restart of the device.
  * **MCU Button**: Holding this button powers the module off.
 LED1, LED2, and LED3 switch off one by one as a roughly three-second countdown; once all three are off, release the button to power the module off (release before the countdown finishes to cancel).
-Because the button is sampled only once per measurement cycle, in the worst case it must be held for up to about thirteen seconds before all LEDs are off.
+Because the button is sampled only once per measurement cycle, in the worst case, it must be held for up to about thirteen seconds before all LEDs are off.
 A button that stays pressed (stuck or blocked) does not power the module off - the device returns to normal operation after about fifteen seconds.
-The MCU button also has no effect while USB-C power is connected: the shutdown request is ignored and the module keeps running, so the USB-C cable must be disconnected before the module can be powered off this way.
+The MCU button also has no effect while USB-C power is connected: the shutdown request is ignored, and the module keeps running, so the USB-C cable must be disconnected before the module can be powered off this way.
 After a power-off with the MCU button, the device stays off and does not switch back on by itself while inserted; turn it on again with the 'Power button' (an approximately one-second hold).
  * **Data Transmission LEDs (RX/TX)**: These LEDs indicate active data transmission when the module is connected to a raw data interface, such as a computer.
 This is not applicable in mass-storage access mode
  * **LED Indicators (LED1, LED2, LED3)**: This set of LEDs indicates the status of the microcontroller unit (MCU), which is the central processor of the module, running the firmware and controlling the device's operations.
 These LEDs can be used to indicate specific statuses or alerts as defined by the device's firmware.
    - LED3 (Orange) - Detection exposure is done, writing data to data storage